KlevisMema/SafeShare/README.md

 ## For a clean setup of the process, run the scripts in order:

 ### 1. setup1.sh
-   - This script will prompt you for values that will be stored in environment variables.
+   - This script will prompt you for values stored in environment variables.
    - The application reads certain values from the code, so accurate naming and values are crucial.

 ### 2. setup2.sh
-   - This script will build and run the main API project.
+   - This script will build and run all the projects.
    - Running this project will automatically create two tables using the seeder.
    - Ensure you have SQL Server and MSSQL installed on your machine, and create a Windows account.
    - The connection string is straightforward and creates the database in Windows accounts.

-### 3. runall.sh
-   - Runs the entire application, including the Blazor client, proxy API, and main API.